 Course Description and Prerequisites: This is an introductory course in astronomy laboratory practices for non-science majors.
 Topics covered will include the night sky and its apparent motion, the nature of light and its uses in astronomical investigation, stellar properties, distance measurements and foundations of cosmology.
+During the semester the student will work on a special project related to astronomy, to be completed by the end of the semester.
 The only prerequisite is Astronomy 100, which can be taken concurrently.
 As an introductory science course, this course requires no scientific background and no mathematical skills beyond basic algebra.